No. 450 Squadron RAAF: Europe

 Throughout January 1944, No. 450 Squadron undertook anti-shipping operations as well as ground support tasks.
 It flew missions against targets off Dalmatia and in the harbour at Šibenik, as well as around the ports of Velaluka and Zera.
 In March, the squadron's attention returned to Italy, launching strikes against rolling stock; the following month saw it heavily tasked, flying a total of 430 sorties.
 On 29 April 1944, a USAAF Republic P-47 Thunderbolt pilot strafed Cutella by mistake.
 No. 450 Squadron suffered no fatalities or aircraft destroyed but the pilot of a float plane belonging to an air-sea rescue unit was killed, some ground personnel were wounded, a Kittyhawk of No. 3 Squadron was destroyed and several others were damaged.
 The following month, No. 450 Squadron moved to San Angelo, mounting a series of attacks against a 200-vehicle convoy near Subiaco in concert with other Kittyhawk squadrons that claimed 123 vehicles destroyed or damaged.
 No. 450 Squadron later operated from several airfields in central and northern Italy, under the "cab rank" system, whereby patrolling fighter-bombers would attack as requested by army air liaison officers.
 It flew over 1,100 sorties in June and July.
 The Australian Kittyhawk units were regularly lauded for the accuracy of their assaults; following a mission by No. 450 Squadron on 12 July, the Eighth Army wired No. 239 Wing headquarters: "Excellent bombing.
 Good show and thank you.
 No further attacks required."

 No. 450 Squadron took part in the major offensive against the Gothic Line in August–September 1944.
-Its first attack in early August was a strike on an artillery battery, during which three Kittyhawks were shot down; subsequent attacks throughout the following months were made against various targets including rolling stock, armour, and troop concentrations.
+Its first attack in early August was a strike on an artillery battery, during which three Kittyhawks were shot down; subsequent attacks throughout the following months were made against rolling stock, armour, and troop concentrations.
 From November, after it had moved to Fano on the Italian north-east coast, the squadron also began attacking German forces in Yugoslavia.
 Its average complement of pilots during the second half of 1944 was 25 from the RAAF, seven from the RAF and five from the South African Air Force.
 No. 450 Squadron commenced operations from Cervia in February 1945; that month, it lost three pilots to prematurely detonating bombs.
 On 21 March, it took part in Operation Bowler, a major air raid on Venice harbour.
 The attack resulted in the sinking of a merchant ship, a torpedo boat, and a coastal steamer, as well as the destruction of five warehouses and other harbour infrastructure.

 In May 1945, following the end of the war in Europe, No. 450 Squadron transferred to Lavariano, a few miles south of Udine in north-eastern Italy.
 It also began replacing its Kittyhawks with North American P-51 Mustangs.
 The squadron was disbanded at Lavariano on 20 August 1945.
 During the war, it had lost 63 personnel killed in action, of whom 49 were Australian.